Not much time has passed since the release of the Yamaha P-115, one of Yamaha’s most popular portable digital pianos.

 Although in my opinion there are more realistic keyboard actions available in this price range (Roland’s PHA-4 Standard, Kawai’s RHC), the GHS still provides a good value for money and has its fans too.

-First of all, it’s an 88-key fully-weighted keyboard that uses graded hammer system to recreate the feel of a traditional piano.
+First of all, it’s an 88-key fully weighted keyboard that uses a graded hammer system to recreate the feel of a traditional piano.

 Graded implies that the keys feel heavier in the lower registers and lighter on the higher end, just like an acoustic piano.

 The keyboard is touch-sensitive, which means that the volume/timbre of the sound will change depending on how hard or soft you play the keys.

 Thanks to its powerful 4-speaker sound system, the P-125 actually provides a very good dynamic range from the softest pianissimo to the loudest fortissimo.

 The default “Medium” touch sensitivity is optimal for most people and feels the closest to the real thing.

 Nevertheless, you can choose a lighter or a heavier touch to better suit your playing style.

 There are 4 touch sensitivity settings to choose from: Hard, Medium, Soft, Fixed.